 Where Is Your Audience?

-If you’ve determined that you have the basic building blocks you need to build a successful online community, it’s time for step 2, figuring out where that community should be established.
+If you’ve determined that you have the basic building blocks you need to seriously consider starting an online community, it’s time for step 2, figuring out where that community should be established.

 1. Be focused.
 The last thing you want to do is sign up for every social media platform you can find.
 Look at each platform you’re interested in using to decide if it would suit your needs.
 Managing one community properly takes a lot of time and resources, and the more it grows the more time and attention it will demand.
 Don’t spread yourself thin, focus your efforts.